-- Parent-focused: Parents require frequent training to understand what is ADHD and the various ways they can support their children.
-The training will aid the parents to understand the impact of ADHD on the rest of the family, the impact on their marriage and finally the impact on their mental health.
+- Parent-focused: Parents require frequent training to understand what ADHD is and the various ways they can support their children.
+The training will aid the parents in understanding the impact of ADHD on the rest of the family, the impact on their marriage, and finally, the impact on their mental health.
 The parents require support groups to help them cope.

-- School-focused: Teachers need knowledge of ADHD; this will aid them to know the nature of this disorder.
-During the training, they will learn behavior modification techniques to be able to increase desirable behaviors and decrease inadequate behaviors.
+- School-focused: Teachers need knowledge of ADHD; this will aid them in knowing the nature of this disorder.
+During the training, they will learn behavior modification techniques to be able to increase desirable behaviors and decrease bad behaviors.

-The main point to note is that if you impose a mode of treatment that is not accepted it will fail.
-The patient, family, and school need to be on the same page and the collaboration of the three will improve the quality of life of the client with ADHD.
+The main point is that if you impose a mode of treatment that is not accepted, it will fail.
+The patient, family, and school need to be on the same page, and the collaboration of the three will improve the quality of life of the client with ADHD.